-Our trailblazing new guidebook
+Our trailblazing guidebook

-Our new guidebook ‘Isaac Newton at Woolsthorpe Manor’ puts Isaac Newton, his scientific discoveries and legacy at the heart of the story.
+Our guidebook ‘Isaac Newton at Woolsthorpe Manor’ puts Isaac Newton, his scientific discoveries and legacy at the heart of the story.
 The sleepy pastoral setting of our 17th-century Lincolnshire farmhouse often masks the worldwide scientific significance of the site.
 What happened here resonates around the globe today.

 National Trust Books publish works across topics as varied as the Bloomsbury Set, garden history, folklore and cookery, as well as biographies and guidebooks.
 Assistant Editor Emily Roe produced the book, supported by a team of Newton enthusiasts, and commissioned Dr Patricia Fara to write it.